 Plugged Air Filter on Your Lawn Boy Mower

-The air filter is an important maintenance part on your Lawn Boy mower.
+The air filter is an important maintenance part of your Lawn Boy mower.
 It offers protection to the engine and keeps dirt and debris from getting sucked into the air intake.
 The air filter must be kept clean and in good condition so it performs at its best.

-A plugged air filter can restrict air flow to the mower and not allow the engine to get the air it needs to form a combustion.
+A plugged air filter can restrict airflow to the mower and not allow the engine to get the air it needs to form a combustion.
 It is best practice to replace your air filter annually.
 Check and clean your air filter several times throughout the mowing season.

 Solution: Remove the air filter from the air filter housing.
 Be careful not to let dirt fall into the air intake.
 Wipe out any dirt that is sitting in the housing.
 Follow the steps below for your type of filter:

 - Tap your paper air filter against a solid surface to loosen the dirt and allow it to fall out of the filter.

 - Hold the filter up to a light source.
 If you can see light shine through the filter, go ahead and reuse it.
 If you can’t or if the filter is covered in oil, replace it with a new filter.

 - Install the filter.

 - Check the condition of your foam filter.
 If it is dry, brittle, torn, or damaged purchase a new filter.